zabackary/scratch-vm-wasm-runtime/docs/bytecode-schematics.md

 If you're familiar with the CPython bytecode, this may be familiar.

-Most instructions are made up of three parts: A two-byte instruction name, a three-byte reserved padding (for alignment and extensibility), and a four-byte argument.
+Most instructions are made up of three parts: A two-byte instruction name, a two-byte reserved padding (for alignment and extensibility), and a four-byte argument.
 Extra arguments may be passed via an `EXTRA_ARG` instruction immediately following the instruction requiring it.